julianjohannesen/first-mern/README.md

  code .
 ```

 That will install all of the directories and files you’ll need. **The installation will take a while** and you’ll see lots of information printed to your screen.
 Don’t worry about the warnings.
 The last line tells your system to open the current directory in VS Code.
+You can substitute another code editor if you like.

 From within your code editor, the file structure should look like this: